cplusplusjasper/awesome-resources/tools.md

 [choco](https://github.com/chocolatey/choco): Chocolatey - the package manager for Windows

+[cli](https://github.com/cli/cli): GitHub’s official command line tool

 [CMake](https://github.com/Kitware/CMake): a cross-platform, open-source build system generator.

 [cmder](https://github.com/cmderdev/cmder): lovely console emulator package for Windows

 [dvtm](https://github.com/martanne/dvtm): dvtm brings the concept of tiling window management, popularized by X11-window managers like dwm to the console.
 As a console window manager it tries to make it easy to work with multiple console based programs.

+[ethereum-developer-tools-list](https://github.com/ConsenSys/ethereum-developer-tools-list): A guide to available tools and platforms for developing on Ethereum.

 [EverythingToolbar](https://github.com/stnkl/EverythingToolbar): Everything integration for the Windows taskbar.

 [explainshell](https://github.com/idank/explainshell): match command-line arguments to their help text

+[explorerplusplus](https://github.com/derceg/explorerplusplus): Explorer++ is a lightweight and fast file manager for Windows

 [Files](https://github.com/files-community/Files): A modern file explorer that pushes the boundaries of the platform.